Hierarchical clustering with maximum density paths and mixture models: Discussion

 \section{Discussion}

-We developed g/t-NEB, a novel hierarchical clustering method, with a two-stage approach that performs competitively on both 2D toy and realistic high-dimensional datasets, confirming its stability across different seeds and number of overclustering components.
-Additionally, a case study on MNIST-Nd showed that t-NEB uncovers meaningful fine-grained structure in its hierarchy.
+We presented t-NEB, a probabilistically grounded hierarchical clustering method where both clustering and hierarchy computation is based on a density model. t-NEB achieves state-of-the-art performance on various datasets.
+Further, case studies on MNIST-Nd and \citet{tasic2018shared} show that the computed hierarchy uncovers meaningful fine-grained structure.

-The main limitation of our method is its reliance on a mixture model for density estimation.
+\textbf{Limitations.} Our method's main limitation is its reliance on a mixture model for density estimation.
 Although a parametric density model improves over nearest-neighbor relationships between individual points, estimating density in high-dimensional spaces remains a challenge.
 While tested up to 64 dimensions, scaling to thousands may face computational and qualitative issues, requiring significantly more points for adequate density estimation.
 The underlying mixture model also makes our method dependent on random initializations.
-Although our ablations have shown that NEB's is robust against initialization, a fully deterministic approach would be preferable.
-However, the merging procedure is deterministic (up to numerics), as it uses fixed initial conditions and performs gradient ascent along the ``line" between cluster pairs without sampling.
-In our method we chose conservative hyperparameters.
-First experiments indicated that computing NEB paths for 5 instead of 10 neighbors affects only very few datasets while using NEB paths of length 128 instead of 1024 generally led to a slight decrease in clustering performance.
-Further gains might come from using alternatives to NEB that have been suggested in the physics community for finding minimum energy paths \citep[see][]{sheppard2008optimization}.
+Although our ablations show that t-NEB is robust against initialization (\cref{app:stability}), a fully deterministic approach would be preferable.
+However, the merging procedure is deterministic (up to numerics), as it uses fixed initial conditions and performs gradient descent along the `path' between cluster pairs without sampling.
+Furthermore, gains may be possible with alternative minimum energy path methods proposed in the physics community \citep{sheppard2008optimization}.